Skip to Content

 For a more permanent solution, construct a timber frame.
 Before you cover it with drywall, put some insulation in to help regulate the temperature.

 Another option for partition walls is cinder block.
-If you’re comfortable working with concrete and have access to affordable cinder blocks, this is a decent solution, especially in warmer climates.
+If you’re comfortable working with concrete and can access affordable cinder blocks, this is a decent solution, especially in warmer climates.

 If you get cold weather where you live, you may regret passing up the opportunity to insulate your space.